Nuts and bolts of supersymmetry: Linear topological mechanics

-The first step to study a zero-energy mode in an arbitrary mechanical structure is to write the rigidity matrix that relates site displacements to bond tensions \cite{demaine}.
-A zero mode causes no deformation of the elastic bonds even when some of the sites are displaced -- hence it is a zero eigenvalue of the rigidity matrix.
-Conversely a state of self-stress is an assignment of bond tensions that does not result in site displacements.
-The generalized Maxwell relation~\cite{Calladine} stipulates that the number of zero modes, $n_\text{m}$ minus the number of states of self-stress, $n_\text{ss}$ is equal to the number of degrees of freedom $N_\text{df}$ minus the number of constraints $N_\text{c}$
+The first step towards studying mechanisms in an arbitrary mechanical structure is to identify (within linear theory) the zero energy eigenvalues (modes) of the Fourier transformed rigidity matrix (or equivalenty dynamical matrix, see Appendix) which within linear order, relates bond stretching to site displacements \cite{demaine}.
+Physically, a zero mode causes no stretching of the elastic bonds even when some of the sites are displaced.
+Conversely, a state of self-stress is an assignment of bond tensions that does not result in site displacements.
+The generalized Maxwell-Calladine relation \cite{Calladine} stipulates that for $N$ sites in $d$-dimensions, the number of zero modes, $n_\text{m}$ minus states of self-stress, $n_\text{ss}$ equals the number of degrees of freedom $N_\text{df}=dN$ minus constraints $N_\text{c}$

-Isostatic structures defined by the condition $N_\text{df} = N_\text{c}$ lie right at the threshold of a rigidity transition \cite{Thorpe,Andrea}.

-Once the connectivity is fixed (which fixes the right-hand side of Eq.\ (1), the index $\nu$ can be viewed as a topological charge \cite{kamien}, invariant under smooth deformations of the local bond length.
-Just as Gauss's law yields the net charge enclosed in a region from the flux of the electric polarization through its boundary, the net value of $\nu$ in an arbitrary portion of an isostatic lattice is given by the flux of a topological polarization through its boundary \cite{kanelubensky}.
-The power of this approach lies in its ability to count zero-energy edge modes, which are themselves inhomegeneous excitations, simply from the band theory of the {\it undistorted} lattice plus topology \cite{kanecolloquium}.

-Despite its elegance, the topological band theory of linear vibrations does not explicitly address two issues.
-First, a mechanism is inherently a non-linear object -- while its presence can be detected from counting zero-energy modes in the linear vibrational spectrum -- its properties cannot \cite{Stephan}.
-Second, topological mechanisms are often localized to a soliton or vortex which is by definition a place where the order is disrupted, while preserving the local connectivity.
-This is not easily captured analytically within topological band theory which assumes a periodic lattice.
-For example, the dynamics of how a topological zero mode couples to deformations of the underlying structure, that in turn enable the zero mode to propagate, remains hard to tackle.

-In this Letter, we exploit a supersymmetric structure present in this problem to develop a real-space formalism whereby a topological mechanism is described as a classical spinor field whose real components are the soliton-induced displacement and stress fields.
-The {\it mass} of this quasiparticle is given by a soliton solution of the non-linear field theory describing the underlying structure.
-Our analytical approach goes beyond topological band theory by addressing the non-linearities and structural inhomogeneities associated with the existence of a topological mechanism.
-It also applies to collective buckling modes in metamaterials composed of slender beams for which the frequency (or critical strain) of the instability approaches zero \cite{katia}.